Generic name: lamivudine (la MIV ue deen)

 Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
 Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.

 Call your doctor at once if you have:

-liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems--swelling around your midsection, right-sided upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Common side effects may include:

 ear infection--ear pain or full feeling, trouble hearing, drainage from the ear, fussiness in a child; or

 nose or throat infection--stuffy nose, sneezing, sore throat, cough.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs can affect Epivir HBV, and some drugs should not be used at the same time.
 Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 - What is the difference between HIV treatments Symfi and Symfi Lo?